-Date of Document Preparation/Updating: 07/23/24 4:54 PM

-Project Name Strengthening Fiscal Management and Sustainability Program

-Project Number P000815

-AllB member Maldives

-Sector/Subsector Others

-Alignment with Green infrastructure

-AllB's thematic

-priorities

-Status of Under Preparation

-Financing

-Objective The proposed Results-Based Financing (RBF) aims to strengthen fiscal sustainability and promote climate-resilient investments.
+Date of Document Updating: 08/29/24 Project Name Strengthening Fiscal Management and Sustainability Program Project Number P000815 AllB member Maldives Sector/Subsector Others Alignment with AllB's thematic priorities Green infrastructure Status of Financing Approved Objective The proposed Results-Based Financing (RBF) aims to strengthen fiscal sustainability and promote climate-resilient investments.
 Project Description The proposed Program (the Program) will provide a results-based financing to support a portion of the defined Government programs.
 It is designed to enhance the sustainability of the policy actions under the Strengthening Fiscal Management and Sustainability Program (a policy-based grant, or PBG) of the Asian Development Bank (ADB).
-The proposed Program will support the Government's programs and consist of the following two results areas:

-Results area 1 (Green Taxation) - This results area will mainly support two Government programs related to green taxation: (i) widening of the coverage of tourism green tax beyond hotels to include integrated resorts etc.; and (ii) levy a tax on plastic bags as part of the commitment to phasing out single-use plastics (SUPs).
+The proposed Program will support the Government's programs and consist of the following two results areas: Results area 1 (Green Taxation) - This results area will mainly support two Government programs related to green taxation: (i) widening of the coverage of tourism green tax beyond hotels to include integrated resorts etc.; and (ii) levy a tax on plastic bags as part of the commitment to phasing out single-use plastics (SUPs).
 The tourism Green Tax will exclusively go to the Government-established "Green Fund" which will finance climate-related projects as well as other green projects.
 Results area 2 (Climate Mitigation and Adaptation) - This Result Area will support Government programs to address climate change, including: (i) increasing the capacity of renewable energy; (ii) establishing new waste management facilities; and (iii) implementation of coastal protection measures in priority islands.
 Expected Results Expected results will be the improvement in fiscal sustainability through resource mobilization and climate change adaptation/mitigation.
 This will be measured through the following indicators: (i) Revenue enhancement through expanded coverage of Green Tax.